Lattice Random Walk Discretisations of Stochastic Differential Equations: Acknowledgments

 \section{Acknowledgments}

-We thank Lars Holdijk, Rob Brekelmans, Gavin Crooks, and Max Welling for valuable feedback during the writing of the manuscript.
+We thank Lars Holdijk, Rob Brekelmans, Gavin Crooks, Jan Ole Ernst, and Max Welling for valuable feedback during the writing of the manuscript.
 We thank the Advanced Research and Invention Agency’s (ARIA) Scaling Compute programme for funding this work.